michaelfaerber/data-set-knowledge-graph/README.md

 The constructed dataset knowledge graph (DSKG) is publicly available at [http://dskg.org](http://dskg.org).

 ## Knowledge Graph Construction:

+### Identify publications from the MAKG which contain mentions of datasets:

+### Transform tabular metadata to RDF and assign URIs for entities:
   1. Modify metadata entries according to DCTA (e.g. byteSize).
 Classification of metadata entities.
   2. Create csv-beta version of the DSKG where the properties are mapped to DCAT but no URIs for the resources are assigned yet (Beta_Version_DSKG_NoIDs.csv)
   3. Perform authors disambiguation